Why a blog? Why any of this? Part1

-As someone who makes a living as an artist, there may be various reasons which I will briefly go into.
-Hopefully this will not only help to explain my intentions but maybe even encourage you to start your own blog when the time is right (or continue a current one)
+As a professional artist, there are various reasons.
+Hopefully this post will help to explain my intentions and maybe even encourage you to start your own blog (If you haven't all ready)

 1) A Useful Marketing tool

-For a creative professional the sometimes taboo subject of making money, running a business and marketing, are becoming more the norm.
+For a creative professional the often taboo subjects of making money, running a business and the dreaded marketing, are absolutely necessary.